 it will not manage to never decipher,

 it was a dream of love and adoration.

 When the flowers of your rose garden,

 Of that one intoxicating poem,

 The music was composed by Mario Melfi in 1932, which was arranged by Francisco Canaro in 1935.
 Only the last two stanzas were sung in the Canaro's version, by Roberto Maida.

-Dancing to Poema, you need to put yourself in the shoes of the poet - like you were biding sad farewell to your past love.
+Dancing Poema, you need to put yourself in the shoes of the poet - like you were biding sad farewell to your past love.
 You still need to step on the beat, but you don't do it in a sudden and broken way.
-Rather, you focus on the emotion of the melody and let your steps be even-paced and continuous.
+Rather, you focus on the emotion of the melody and let your steps be even-paced, lingering and continuous.
 Here is an example.

 Notice that in this example the couple did not chase the beats, but danced slowly, as were reluctant to let go each other.
 Their steps are much more supple, lingering and melodious, matching the melancholy mood of the song.
 (See The Elegance of the Milonguero Style.)

 I often feel my partner still focuses on the beats when I try to lead her dance to the melody, which is not surprising given that most students are only taught to step on the beat.
 Next time you dance Poema, try to focus on the melody instead of the beats.
-The key is to control the speed of the movement to let it be even-paced rather than sudden and broken - especially if you are a woman, who represents the melodic or feminine mood of the dance.
+The key is to control the speed of the steps to let it be even-paced rather than sudden and broken - especially if you are a woman, who represents the melodic or feminine mood of the music.
 (See The Characteristics of Classic Tango.)